-HOW TO USE: This medication is given by injection into a vein over 30-60 minutes or longer as directed by your doctor.
+HOW TO USE: This medication is given by injection into a vein over 30-60 minutes or longer by a health care professional.
 The dosage is based on your medical condition, body size, and response to therapy.
 Notify your doctor immediately if redness, pain, or swelling occur at or near the injection site.

 If this medication touches your skin, immediately and completely wash skin with soap and water.
 If this medication gets in your eye, open the eyelids and flush with plenty of water for 15 minutes.
 Seek immediate medical attention.